The funding call is open – here's how we work with research

 Three perspectives, every time

-What sets the foundation apart from many research funders is how it evaluates applications.
+What sets the Foundation apart from many research funders is how applications are evaluated.
 Each focus area has its own review panel of nine people: three researchers from external institutions, three farmers, and three specialists from Lantmännen.
-Together they assess each application on scientific quality, long-term value for the sector and commercial viability.
+Together they assess each application on scientific quality, long-term value for the sector and commercial potential.
 The structure is intentional — all three perspectives have to be in the room.

 More than a funder